 Prominently featured in the Assassin's Creed series, the Knights Templar (or Order of the Temple), are a Western Christian military order that was active from the years 1119 to 1314.
 The order was comprised of two groups of individuals, the soldiers and the non-combatants.
-The non-combatant members of the Templars created and maintained many strongholds across Europe and the Promised Land as well as innovating an early of form of financial banking.
+The non-combatant members of the Templars created and maintained many strongholds across Europe and the Promised Land, where they learnt and adapted an early of form of financial banking.
 They are most associated with the era of the Crusades.

 In early 1307, charges against a Templar outcast 2 years prior were under investigation by Pope Clement V and the Templar leader Jacques de Molay due to a delay in a meeting between the Pope, Templars and Hospitallers Order to try and unite the two forces.
 Pope Clement V sent a letter to King Philip IV requesting his aid in the investigation.
 Attempting to absolve himself of his debts to the Order, he pressured the Church into taking action against the Templars.
 In 1307, many Templar leaders and the vast majority of members were arrested under King Philip IV's authority.
 While under arrest, the Templar were tortured into confessing for crimes the likes of treason, corruption, fraud, secrecy, heresy and ritualistic practice.
 Pope Clement V called to have the Templars investigated under trial, which was blocked by King Philip IV who had them burned at the stake.
 King Philip IV later threatened military intervention to the Church and the Pope unless they take action against the Order.
 In 1312, the Pope had issued a series of documents which officially disbanded the Order of the Templar and turned most of their assets to the Hospitallers Order.
 Jacques de Molay and Preceptor of Normandy Geoffrey de Charney were accused of relapsed heresy and sentenced to be burned at the stake in 1314, thus bringing the Templar organization to a final end.
 Remaining Templars were either arrested, or absolved into the Knights of Hospitaller.